 At American University, undergraduate academic advising is a collaborative and purposeful partnership between advisors, the AU community, and students.
 Approached from a holistic perspective, this process considers and respects students' diverse backgrounds, interests, and abilities.
 Academic advisors facilitate the identification and achievement of the student's educational and professional goals.
-Schedule an Appointment Log into Blackboard

 Whether you are seeking information on how to make an appointment with an academic advisor, or how often you should meet with an advisor, select the questions below to find your answers .

+All other students will work with a member for the Kogod Advising Team.
 Kogod uses a team advising model that is set up to assist our students in the most efficient, effective way possible.

 Academic advisors help students to plan a course of study that is appropriate to their academic background and intellectual ability, and is consistent with your education and career goals.
 Academic advisors provide clarification on degree requirements, process transfer and AP credits, provide information on academic resources and certify the completion of graduation requirements.